Hababa (slave)

+Hababah came to have more influence than any other concubine over a Caliph before her.
+Yazid II delegated some of his state duties to her.
+He allowed her to receive the complaints of the public in his place, and to appoint officials in his place; one of the governors she appointed was Umar al-Fazzari, governor of Iraq.

+The brother of the Caliph, Musallama, complained to him that he left his throne 'vacant'.

+On one occasions, she contacted the Governor of Medina without the knowledge of the Caliph, and when he was informed, he did nothing to punish her.

 She died after choking on pomegranate seeds, (according to another account it was grapes thrown at her by the Caliph) while picnicking in a garden.
 Yazid initially refused to bury her and was so affected by her death he refused to see anyone for a week.
 He neglected his duties and died not long after.
 To his enemies Yazid's great love for her and sorrow at her death resulted in his name coming in disrepute for centuries before he was rehabilitated, and his neglect of state affairs caused Hababah to be considered as an enemy of God.